The best accounting software for small businesses 2025

 The Xero dashboard gives you an at-a-glance view of your finances, invoices, and even business performance for informed budget planning.
 Image source: xero.com/uk

-Xero stands out as a premier accounting software solution for pubs, restaurants, and bars.
-Unlike QuickBooks, its easy-to-use budget creator is available on every pricing tier, empowering users to create and manage budgets with ease.
+Xero is an excellent accounting software solution for pubs, restaurants, and bars.
+Unlike QuickBooks, its easy-to-use budget creator is available on every pricing tier.
 This is invaluable for hospitality businesses that often operate on tight margins and require meticulous planning.

-Moreover, Xero excels in asset management.
-Its ability to record fixed assets on all plans is a big advantage, simplifying the tracking of valuable equipment that’s essential to the hospitality sector.
-For example, if you’re renting expensive fridge equipment or air conditioning units.
+Xero also excels in asset management.
+Its ability to record fixed assets on all plans is a big advantage, which simplifies the tracking of valuable equipment.
+This is essential to the hospitality sector – if you’re renting expensive fridge equipment or air conditioning units, for example.

 To streamline operations, Xero seamlessly integrates with leading hospitality point-of-sale (POS) systems such as Square, EPOS Now, and Lightspeed.
-This joined-up approach allows restaurant owners to sync their accounts; simpifying data entry and reduce errors.
+This interconnected approach allows restaurant owners to sync their accounts; simplifying data entry and helping to reduce errors.

 Xero pros